microsoft/vscode-python-environments/README.md

 ## Overview

-Python Environments and Package Manager is a VS Code extension that helps users manage their Python environments and package management with their preferred environment manager using extensible APIs.
+Python Environments and Package Manager is a VS Code extension that helps users manage their Python environments and packages with their preferred environment manager using extensible APIs.
 This extension provides unique support to specify environments for specific files, whole Python projects, or multiroot/monorepos scenarios.

 > Note: This extension is in preview and the APIs and features are subject to change as the project evolves.